artsy/README/events/open-standup.md

 - We have a spot to talk about things people are proud of
 - We then either announce [the Lunch & Learn][ll], or try find one for the week

-These notes are then passed out on to Slack after standup.
-Everyone leaves links to things they have commented on during the meeting, if they don't, we chase them up.
+These notes are then copied into a Notion document, and the link passed into #dev on Slack after standup.
+Everyone else leaves links to things they have commented on during the meeting, if they don't, we chase them up.

 ## Our Markdown Template